-POET Federico García Lorca was murdered on August 18, 1936, during the first stages of the Spanish Civil War.
+POET Federico García Lorca was murdered on this day 85 years ago.
+It was August 18, 1936, during the early weeks of the Spanish Civil War.
 He became a martyr and a legend.
 The most translated poet in the Spanish language, his work is venerated wherever it is read.
 However, there are still aspects of his life that are not very well-known.
 One of them is his connection with la Alpujarra.

 The presence of Lorca in la Alpujarra is a matter of some uncertainty as he did not write much about the mountainous region.
 But there are a few letters, postcards and photographs that prove he was a regular visitor until 1934, two years before his tragic death.